Once data are collected, they must be processed and analyzed. A variety of software is available in the Structural Biology Facility for this purpose.

 After an electron density map is produced, there are additional steps in the analysis process, such as phase determination, and model building and refinement.

-Sometimes, new data sets must be collected from higher-quality crystals — or from crystals of other similar molecules — before any chemical coordinate models can be built and refined against the diffraction data and electron density maps.
-The Structural Biology Lab guides users through these steps.
+Sometimes, new data sets must be collected from higher quality crystals — or from crystals of other similar molecules — before any chemical coordinate models can be built and refined against the diffraction data and electron density maps.
+The Structural Biology Facility guides users through these steps.